The baby name Halston fits perfectly with our love of surname names. Bonus? It’s surprisingly underused.

 Never heard of him?
 He’s better known by his middle name – and middle name only – Halston.

 His collections became known for an easy, minimalist take on elegance.
-He embraced functional pieces, like pants for women, made in luxurious materials.
+(They still are, come to that.)
+Halston embraced functional pieces, like pants for women, made in luxurious materials.

 As his career progressed, he designed uniforms for an airline, the US Olympic team, and even the Girl Scouts.

 Despite the brand’s tremendous success, no one named their kids Halston in the 1970s.
-It took the wave of preppy surname names to make parents cautiously consider this one.
+It took a wave of polished surname names to make parents cautiously consider this one.

 In 1981, five boys received the name.